ta3ag/lbd/docs/BackendTutorial/source/lld.rst

     =c++11 -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles" ../src/

-This whole book focus on backend design, and this chapter is same.
+This whole book focuses on backend design, and this chapter is same.
 To help readers
 understand the lld document, first we list the linking steps from lld web.
 After that, explain each step with the class of source code and what kind of